Nheko-Reborn/nheko/README.md

 ### Requirements

-Building instructions for OSX and Windows will be added.
+- Qt5 (5.8 is used for development).

-#### Linux
+- CMake 3.1 or greater.

-- Qt5
+- A compiler that supports C++11.
-- CMake v3.1 or greater
+    - Clang 3.3 (or greater).
-- GCC that supports C++11.
+    - GCC 5 (or greater).

 ##### Arch Linux